 Performance, battery life, and charging

 A new year means a new round of hardware updates, and the Galaxy S20 Plus is equipped with the latest Qualcomm processor, the Snapdragon 865.
-While the Pixel 4 XL’s Snapdragon 855 will still provide great performance, there’s no doubt in our mind the Snapdragon 865 is the faster and more powerful of the two.
+While the Pixel 4 XL’s Snapdragon 855 will still provide great performance, there’s no doubt the Snapdragon 865 is the faster and more powerful of the two.
 That new processor is joined by 12GB of RAM, twice the 6GB available on the Pixel 4 XL.
 Storage is similarly one-sided.
 The Pixel 4 XL tops out at 128GB of storage, with no MicroSD card slot.
 The S20 Plus also has 128Gb as standard, but you can spring for 512GB of storage if you like, and either way, there’s support for MicroSD cards up to 1TB in size.
 That’s a lot of storage.

 Winner: Samsung Galaxy S20 Plus